Student Research Opportunities

 In 2018-2019 the SWSRC Canvas site added over 25 members, matched 4 students with faculty projects, and hosted 5 events including: 2 SPSS hands-on workshops, 1 workshop for creating academic research posters, and 2 discussion panels.

-2 disucssion panels were held in the Fall semster.
-Professional clinical social workers spoke to how they use research in their everyday practice and why it's important for clinical social work students to be engaged with research.
-Students shared with their peers stories and advice on how they got involved in research and experiences of working with facutly.
+Discussion panels featured professional clinical social workers speaking about how they use research in their everyday practice and why it's important for clinical social work students to be engaged with research.
+Student panelists shared with their peers stories and advice on how they got involved in research and experiences of working with facutly.
+Check out the SWSRC Canvas page for recordings of both panels!

-In 2017-2018 over 230 students were members of the SWSRC Canvas site, 23 unique students participated in meetings and events, and 6 students were matched with faculty projects.
+In 2017-2018 over 230 students were members of the SWSRC Canvas site, 23 unique students participated in meetings or events, and 6 students were matched with faculty projects.

 Social Work students have been involved in research by assisting faculty with: